Ivory Coast (Côte d'Ivoire)

 For years the civil wars in Ivory Coast blocked off tourism to the outside world.
 When these wars ended in 2011, Ivorian people began to live in peace and their country has had very few problems since.
 While tourism is very much in its infancy, for intrepid photographers who really want to experience uniquely beautiful African cultures, visiting Ivory Coast is a sensual journey of photographic art, great food, ancient monuments and wild, fascinating African masked dances.

-We will visit the largest Christian church in the world at Yamoussoukro and the ancient mud mosque in Kong.
+We will visit the largest Christian Basilica in the world at Yamoussoukro and two of the best preserved mud mosques outside Mali, in the ancient trading city of Kong.
 Departing from these monotheistic faiths we will explore the animist monuments of the Niofoin Fetish houses and the sacred sacrificial rock at Mont Sienlow.

 Ivory Coast is also home to a talented variety of artisan weavers, sculptors, bead makers and music that will all feature heavily on our tour.